 I know you may be tempted to add vanilla, cinnamon, or lemon zest – but there’s nothing to beat Palets Bretons plain with tea or coffee for Teatime or French goûter.
 That way you can enjoy their irresistible, salty and buttery addictiveness.

-As they have the salty taste to them, they go really well with caramel - well, anything in Brittany is covered in salted caramel!
+These salty buttery biscuits pair beautifully with caramel - well, anything in Brittany is covered in salted caramel!
 So serve them plain with:

 - caramel desserts such as crème caramel or